iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

   - **DR (Disaster Recovery):** how we recover service after major outages (backup/failover).
   - **BCP (Business Continuity Plan):** how the business continues operating during disruptions.
 - **Maintainability:** how easy it is for the team to operate and evolve (skills required, complexity, upgrade effort, ecosystem support).
-- **Vendor lock-in / exit risk:** how dependent we become on proprietary features or non-portable data/APIs, and how hard it would be to switch providers later.
+- **Vendor lock-in / exit risk:** how hard it would be to move away later because the solution relies on vendor-specific features or **data formats/APIs that are difficult to export and reuse elsewhere** (e.g., you can’t easily extract your data in a standard format, or you would need major rework to integrate with a different provider).

 **Good practice:** I document the scores and the evidence behind them, and link them to the decision record (ADR).